We're going to take a look at an alternative way to define a Zipper

 does this by using an infinitely recursive structure which wraps around

-a given functor (in our case TPossible
+a given functor (in our case TPossible).
+Let's build up a

-few of these structures by combining TPossible
+few of these structures by combining TPossible with Cofree!

 (:<) is the Cofree constructor and has the following structure:

-a :< f (Cofree f a)
+a :< f (Cofree f a).

 Lucky for us, if we have a Representable instance for a functor f, we